 Field Description Audit level Type a one digit code that shows the Audit level that must be passed before a change package can be frozen.
 If the Audit Level is made more restrictive after a package is frozen, packages with audit return codes that do not comply with the new Audit Level setting must be reverted, corrected and re-frozen, before they can be approved.
 0 Audit is recommended but not required.
 1 Audit is required; however any return code (except ABEND) is acceptable.
 2 Audit is required; the return code must not exceed 12, this implies there are "out-of-synch" conditions within the staging libraries.
 3 Audit is required; the return code must not exceed 8 which implies there are no "out-of-synch" situations within the staging libraries, but there are "out-of-synch" situations within the Baseline libraries.
 4 Audit is required; the return code must not exceed 4, this implies there are no "out-of-synch" situations within the staging libraries or the Baseline libraries, but at least one module of a staging library is a "duplicate" of its Baseline counterpart.
 5 Audit is required and the return code must not exceed 0 which implies that there are no "out-of-synch" situations with either the staging libraries or the Baseline libraries, and no "duplicates" exist.
+Unplanned package audit This numeric value dictates the unplanned package Audit option.
+This option enforces if an unplanned package must be audited. option 0 Audit is recommended but entirely optional.
+Audit is required; however any return code (except abend) is acceptable.
+2 Audit is required and must pass based on the Audit Level.
 Checkout enforcement rule Select this option to set checkout to staging enforcement rules.
 The numeric value entered dictates the rule that must be passed before a component may be staged.
 This setting allows you, as the administrator, to restrict who may stage components which have not been checked out from Baseline.
 Note: Checkout enforcement rules are for components that exist in the baseline libraries and are not for new components.
 1 Users may stage any component, regardless if it has been checked out, to a package.
 ChangeMan ZMF will not check for the component's existence in the baseline libraries.
 2 Users attempting to stage a component that exists in baseline but has not been checked out, must pass a security system ENTITY CHECK before the stage can proceed.
 The entity name is specified in the application parms generation.
 Staging will not be allowed if the user does not pass the entity check.
 3 Users will not be allowed to stage a component which exists in the baseline library that has not been checked out to the package requesting the stage.